Bereavement is the process of grieving and letting go of a loved one who has died.

 After the initial shock fades, you will experience what is called secondary loss.
 This is when you may begin to think of all the upcoming experiences that your parent will not be there to share in.
 Things like career accomplishments, watching your own children grow, and other milestones.
-If you are older, the death of a parent may even bring up issues of your own mortality.
+If you are old yourself, the death of a parent may bring up issues of your own mortality.

 Allowing yourself to grieve for the loss of your parent will help you to say goodbye and loosen the emotional bonds to a loved one who has been a special part of your life.

-For every suicide it is claimed that on average six people suffer intense grief.
+For every suicide, it is claimed that an average of six people suffer intense grief.
 Those affected include parents, partners, children, siblings, relatives, friends, coworkers, and clinicians.
-Coping with bereavement through suicide can be more difficult than dealing with other losses because of the feelings of stigmatization, shame, guilt, and rejection that are often experienced.
+Coping with bereavement after a suicide can be more difficult than dealing with other losses because of the feelings of stigmatization, shame, guilt, and rejection that are often experienced.
 The stigma that still attaches to deaths by suicide in many cultures can increase the bereaved person's sense of isolation and vulnerability.